jamesbehr/stowaway/README.md

 missing directories along the way.
 The symlinks path in the target directory corresponds to its path in the package directory.

-You can install a package by running the `install` command.
+You can install a package by running the `stow` command.
 You can specify multiple packages paths to install into a target directory.
 If you do not specify a target directory with the `--target` flag, then the current working directory will be used as the target.
 If the package is already installed it will be uninstalled before being reinstalled.

     $ cp -ar examples ~/dotfiles
-    $ stowaway install --target /home/me ~/dotfiles/bash
+    $ stowaway stow --target /home/me ~/dotfiles/bash

 After installing there will be a file called `/home/me/.bashrc` pointing to the file in the package `~/dotfiles/bash/.bashrc`.